njteam-udacity/contact_book/templating.md

     - Example: **assets/scripts/page/greetings.js**
     - *Tip*: If your style or script is for a partial it should be saved in a file under styles/app/ or scripts/app.

-8. Lastly, be sure to include **all** dependencies (stylesheet links & script tags) into the head of the of the corresponding html page where your template will be rendered.
+8. Lastly, be sure to include **all** dependencies (stylesheet links & script tags) into the head of the corresponding html page where your template will be rendered.
-    - High level example: Html of the "greeting" page.
-Be certain that your script file containing the       page initializer scripts is added to the head element **last**.
-In this case greetings.js is loaded last as shown below.
+    - High level example of the "greeting" page.
+Be certain that your script file containing the page initializer scripts is added to the head element **last** after jquery, bootstrap, services and etc. In this case greetings.js is loaded last as shown below:
       ```
       <!doctype html>
           <html>